apache/sedona/docs/api/sql/Raster-operators.md

 Introduction: Returns a struct of parameters that represent the GeoTransformation of the raster.
 The struct has the following schema:

-- magnitudeI: pixel width along west-east axis (x-axis)
+- magnitudeI: size of a pixel along the transformed i axis
-- magnitudeJ: pixel height along north-south axis (y-axis)
+- magnitudeJ: size of a pixel along the transformed j axis
-- thetaI: Rotation of the raster
+- thetaI: angle by which the raster is rotated (Radians positive clockwise)
-- thetaIJ: Angular separation between x-axis and y-axis
+- thetaIJ: angle from transformed i axis to transformed j axis (Radians positive counter-clockwise)
-- offsetX: X ordinate of upper-left coordinate
+- offsetX: X ordinate of the upper-left corner of the upper-left pixel
-- offsetY: Y ordinate of upper-left coordinate
+- offsetY: Y ordinate of the upper-left corner of the upper-left pixel

 !!!note
     Refer to [this image](https://www.researchgate.net/figure/Relation-between-the-cartesian-axes-x-y-and-i-j-axes-of-the-pixels_fig3_313860913) for a clear understanding between i & j axis and x & y-axis.